UF-CISE-Surflab/SurfLab.github.io-ExampleWasmFileConverter/readme.md

 ./temp.exe                                              // Run temp.exe
 ```

-If you are using the plain command line, run `temp.exe` rather than `./temp.exe`.
+If you are using the ordinary command line rather than Powershell, run `temp.exe` rather than `./temp.exe`.
 This executable will perform the transformation on `cube.obj` and print the result of the transformation to the standard output stream.
 Note that the commands should be run from the main directory.

 ### Setup and Details for Web Build

-The setup for building for the web is more complicated.
+The setup for building for the web is more complicated than that for building temp.exe.
 Follow the various steps below.

 #### Getting emscripten

-The commands for getting emscripten on your computer are available at https://emscripten.org/docs/getting_started/downloads.html and are repeated here, with modifications.
+The commands for installing Emscripten on a computer are available on [the official website](https://emscripten.org/docs/getting_started/downloads.html).
+They are repeated here, with modifications.

 1. It is recommended that you create a new directory C:\emcc.
-While this is not necessary, it will provide an insulated place to perform the following steps and a convenient location for following use, though you may also prefer to not create a file and just use C:\.
+While this is not necessary, it will provide an insulated place to perform the following steps and a convenient location for following use.
+However it may be preferable to not create a the emcc folder and just perform the following steps in C:\.
-2. Go to this directory in the command prompt that has both git and python avaialable.
+2. Go to the directory you chose/created in a command prompt that has both `git` and `python` as properly configured, avaialable commands for the logical programs.
-3. In git bash, run `git clone https://github.com/emscripten-core/emsdk.git`.
+3. In the prompt, run `git clone https://github.com/emscripten-core/emsdk.git`.
 This will clone the repository for emscripten onto your computer.
 4. Run `cd emsdk/` to enter the correct repository.
 5. You may want to run `git pull` here to update emscripten.
-However, this is not necessary.
+However, this is not necessary as it was just downloaded.
-6. Run `./emsdk install latest` or `emsdk install latest`
+6. Run `./emsdk install latest` or `emsdk install latest`, depending on which command works in the prompt you are using.

-This completes what needs to be downloaded to run emscripten.
+This completes what the needed installation of emscripten.
 Note that the final step above will take some time to complete and that emsdk is over a gigabyte in size.

 #### Running emscripten
-In PowerShell, you should be able to run the following commands, either by typing them out or running `mingw32-make web`:
+In PowerShell or another command prompt, you should be able to run the following commands, either by typing them out or running `mingw32-make web`:
 ```
 $(emsdk_filepath)/emsdk activate latest
 emcc -lembind src/converter.cpp src/bindings.cpp -o scripts/converter.js -I$(emsdk_filepath) -s EXPORT_NAME=createModule -s MODULARIZE=1
 ```
-If you are typing them out, replace `$(emsdk_filepath)` with the full file path to the emsdk folder that was created when running the `git clone` operation.
-If you ran the `git clone` inside of C:\emcc, then the path will be C:/emcc/emsdk/.
-If you are using the Makefile, change `emsdk_filepath` variable to be the appropriate filepath.
+If you are typing the commands out, replace `$(emsdk_filepath)` with the full file path to the emsdk folder that was created when running the `git clone` operation.
+If you ran the `git clone` inside of C:\emcc, then the path will be C:/emcc/emsdk/ and will already be properly configured in the Makefile.
+Otherwise, if you are using the Makefile, change `emsdk_filepath` variable to be the appropriate filepath.

 The first command makes the emcc command available, while the second command uses emcc to build the necessary C++ files to the output.
 You may notice that the output is marked as a JavaScript file rather than a WebAssembly file.
-This is correct, and makes the process output both a WebAssembly file (scripts/converter.wasm) containing bytecode and a JavaScript file (scripts/converter.js) that allows access to the WebAssembly file.
+This is correct, and makes the process output both a WebAssembly binary file (scripts/converter.wasm) containing bytecode and a JavaScript file (scripts/converter.js) that allows access to the WebAssembly file.
 The other flags are needed to make the output work correctly with the current web application.

 *Note: In the Makefile, you may notice that these commands are on one line and joined by an ampersand (&).
 This is because running the commands runs them in different new processes (shells).
-However, it is required that they run in the same process, hence the & in the Makefile*
+However, it is required that they run in the same process, hence the & in the Makefile.*

 ### Setup and Details for Clean
 The following commands is used to remove the .exe file created by the plain option: